 The OR 99 Corridor Plan includes a project to enhance connections between the Bear Creek Greenway and OR 99 with wayfinding signage and other amenities at existing and new trail access points.
-Project 30 in this TSP supports the plan for enhancing existing connections from South Medford to North Ashland.
+Project 30 in this TSP supports the plan for enhancing existing connections.
 The TSP also includes three future multi-use path connections to the Greenway that would be developed in the future.